How Long to Keep Homeowners Insurance Policy Records

 How Long to Keep Home Insurance Records

 If your policy is still active, keep your homeowners insurance policy documents until the policy expires.
-However, the actual length of time you need to keep your home insurance records depends on whether your policy is active, expired or if you have a claim pending.
+But the actual length of time you need to keep your home insurance records depends on whether your policy is active, expired or if you have a claim pending.

 Scenario